• Skip to primary navigation

 Instructions

-• Preheat your oven to 375F / 190C and line a baking tray with parchment paper.
+• Preheat your oven to 375F / 190C and line a baking sheet with parchment paper.

-• Make a 'chia egg' by combing the chia and water in a bowl and stirring well.
-Leave for at least 5 minutes, giving it a stir about halfway through.
+• Make a 'chia egg' by combing the chia seeds and water in a bowl and stirring well.
+Leave for 5-10 minutes, giving it a stir about halfway through.
 The mixture should be quite 'gooey' and mostly hold together.

 • Add all your 'dry' ingredients to a bowl - the nuts and seeds, oats, flour, cinnamon and salt.

-• Add all your 'wet' ingredients to a bowl and stir well.
-Then pour in your dry ingredients and mix very thoroughly until all combined.
+• Add all your 'wet' ingredients - the chia egg, almond butter and maple syrup - to the bowl.
+Mix very thoroughly until all combined and the dry ingredients are well coated in the almond butter and maple syrup.
 If it looks too dry, add a touch of maple syrup.

 • Either use a cookie scoop or use your hands to form a cookie shape.
 If doing by hand roll the 'dough' in your hands to form a ball and then once on the baking tray press down slightly with the back of your hand so they form a cookie shape.
 These don't expand so form into the shape you like.